Varig Logística: History

-VarigLog

-On 25 August 2000, Varig Cargo was transformed into a separate company Varig Logística or VarigLog for short.
+On 25 August 2000, Varig Logística was founded as a separate company from the main airline Varig.
 The airline started operations in September 2000.
-The new venture took over all cargo operations, a staff of 1,345 employees and a fleet of 11 cargo aircraft, 4 Boeing 727-100F, 4 Boeing 727-200F and 3 McDonnell Douglas DC-10-30F; At that time, Varig Logística was the largest cargo airline in the country, with distribution centers in Sao Paulo, Rio de Janeiro, Manaus, Porto Alegre, Miami, New York and Frankfurt.
+The new venture took over all cargo operations, a staff of 1,345 employees and a fleet of 11 cargo aircraft, 4 Boeing 727-100F, 4 Boeing 727-200F and 3 McDonnell Douglas DC-10-30F; At that time, Varig Logística was the largest cargo airline in the country, with distribution centers in São Paulo, Rio de Janeiro, Manaus, Porto Alegre, Miami, New York City and Frankfurt.

 Varig Log was purchased for US$48.2 million by the consortium Volo do Brasil in December 2005 during the split-up of the assets of Varig.
-Volo do Brasil comprised the MatlinPatterson Funds and the Brazilian investors Marcos Antonio Audi, Marcos Hapfel and Luiz Eduardo Gallo.
+Volo do Brasil comprised the MatlinPatterson Funds and the Brazilian investors Marcos Antonio Audi, Marcos Hapfel, and Luiz Eduardo Gallo.
 The negotiation was concluded in June 2006, after strict regulatory approval, particularly concerned with the participation of foreign capital, limited by Brazilian laws to 20%.

 In July 2006, Volo bought its one-time parent Varig (the "new" Varig, founded in 2005) but less than one year later Varig was divested from the Volo group, when on 28 March 2007 Gol Linhas Aéreas Inteligentes, the parent company of budget carrier Gol Transportes Aéreos, purchased Varig for US$320 million.

-In March 2008, there were reports of asset transfers between Varig Log and Arrow Air as Arrow Air Cargo was also being absorbed into the MatlinPatterson holding company but they were not implemented.
+In March 2008, there were reports of asset transfers between Varig Log and Arrow Air, as Arrow was also being absorbed into the MatlinPatterson holding company but they were not implemented.

 Since March 2008, Varig Log has accumulated debts with both large and small suppliers which led to the request to be placed under bankruptcy protection on 3 March 2009.
-The Brazilian former investors accuse MatlinPatterson of mismanagement with the intention of leading Varig Log to bankruptcy.
+The Brazilian former investors accuse MatlinPatterson of mismanagement to lead Varig Log to bankruptcy.
 While VarigLog is protected, the legal battle continues.

 The company is in "debtor-in-possession financing / receivership" at this time, and is under the direction of the successor organization to Volo, the Synergy Group.
-Published reports as of October 2009 are that the Synergy Group had acquired a controlling majority share holdings of Varig Logistica.
+Published reports of October 2009 were that the Brazilian Synergy Group had acquired a controlling majority shareholding of Varig Logistica.

-Between June 2007 and June 2009 Varig Log maintained an operational agreement with FedEx in Brazil.
+Between June 2007 and June 2009, Varig Log maintained an operational agreement with FedEx in Brazil.

-Germán Efromovich (Synergy Group) gave up to buy the airline in 2011.
+Germán Efromovich (owner of Synergy Group) gave up on buying the airline in 2011.
 On 3 February 2012, due to economic problems, it was forced to cease operations.
 On 27 September 2012, VarigLog was declared bankrupt and abolished.